 Q: What are insider threat indicators?

-Q: What motivates an insider threat?
+Q: What motivates an insider attack?

-Q: How do you detect an insider who is supposed to be accessing sensitive data as part of their job function?
+Q: How do you detect insiders who are accessing sensitive data as part of their job function?

 Q: How useful are watch lists?